 "Keeping our community safe is our priority, and we do not tolerate content that promotes or glorifies non-consensual sexual acts including rape and sexual assault," the spokesperson said.
 "While we have not found evidence on our platform of any videos related to this subject, our safety team is remaining vigilant and we will remove content that violates our policies."

 Now that we are approaching the two-year anniversary of this controversial fad's birth, some are beginning to wonder if it will resurface.
-A new viral video (opens in new tab) that has raked in 1.5 million views in 2023 fears that the trend will never disappear, regardless of the year.
+A new viral video that has raked in millions of views in 2023 fears that the trend will never disappear, regardless of the year.

 Was the April 24 TikTok trend ever serious?